 Despite this, there is little study on female masturbation and kidney stones.
 However, there is sufficient data to imply that masturbating does not lead to kidney stones in females.

 Amongst men, masturbation's effect on kidney stones is positive.
-It helps to help coax kidney stones that are 5-10 millimetres large.
+It helps to coax kidney stones that are 5-10 millimetres large.

 Although masturbation is pleasurable to both men and women, men are more likely to start integrating masturbation into their routine at an earlier age.
 As popular culture has become more sexualized, people of both genders have grown more sexually active.